 </ img>

-In the dry residue.
+The bottom line is.
 Three things to know about the Lenovo ThinkPad X1 Carbon 8th Gen.

 - Lenovo ThinkPad X1 Carbon 8th Gen is an ultra-compact business laptop with a durable and lightweight chassis.